 Below I have chosen my favourite supplements to support fertility from Pure and Natural Ireland.
 You can use my code NBN10 for 10% off and delivery is only €2.50 or free on orders over €75.
 You will be prompted to register an account in order to place any of the products in your basket.
 IMPORTANT* make sure you enter the discount code into the box where it asks for the practitioner name or code.
 The 10% will stay active on your account for any future orders.

 If you are taking any medication or have a medical condition, please check with your doctor before starting any new supplement regime.

 NAC is the shortened abbreviation of N-Acetyl cysteine.
-Although it sounds complex it’s simply a sulphur compound bound to an amino acid that provides strong anti oxidant support.
-It supports the liver so it protects our cell against toxins (it’s great for a hangover too!)
-I definitely found it helpful for my morning sickness and it’s safe to take during pregnancy.
+Although it sounds complex it’s simply a sulphur compound bound to an amino acid that provides strong anti oxidant support to increase both egg and sperm quality.
+It supports the liver so it protects our cells against toxins.
+I would recommend 3 x 600mg (1 with each meal).

 WANT SOME HEALTHY EATING SUPPORT?
 Please sign up to my newsletter to get our latest news and Recipes.

 Snap and Share, MENTION @HappyHormoneClinic & #HappyHormoneClinic TO SHARE YOUR Recipes.